coffee grinders icon

 Average Rating

-With a limited capacity of only 20g of coffee beans, the Porlex Mini is really good for 1 or 2 cups at a time.
-But you don’t buy a grinder with “mini” in the name because you’re looking to grind enough coffee for your squad.
+Being so small, however, means there’s a limited capacity of only 20g of coffee grounds – 1 or 2 cups at a time.
+But you don’t buy a grinder with “Mini” in the name because you’re looking to grind enough coffee for your squad.

 Pros